Graduate Certificate of Science (Wine Science)

 Do you have dreams of growing your own grapes or producing some wine in Burgundy, Margaret River or the Granite Belt?
 Do you want to be an important part of an exciting and growing industry?

-USQ’s Graduate Certificate of Science (Wine Science) suits secondary teachers in the sciences who wish to upgrade their knowledge of recent advances in wine science and university graduates working in the wine industry.
+USQ’s Graduate Certificate of Science (Wine Science) suits those who wish to upgrade their knowledge of recent advances in wine science and university graduates working in the wine industry.
 Highly applied and analytical, the course is suitable for those of you looking for a career change.

 Successful completion of the Graduate Certificate of Science allows students to articulate into the Graduate Diploma of Science.